pingcap/docs-cn/ticdc/ticdc-overview.md

 ## Restrictions

+There are some restrictions when using TiCDC.

+### Requirements for valid index

 TiCDC only replicates the table that has at least one **valid index**.
 A **valid index** is defined as follows:

 - The primary key (`PRIMARY KEY`) is a valid index.